 \section{Proof of main results}

 In this section, we prove Theorem \ref{t11} and Theorem \ref{t12} together.

 \begin{proof}[\textbf{Proof of Theorems \ref{t11} and \ref{t12}}]

-We prove by showing that we can successively remove fixed points of $M$ that have the biggest weight, by taking connected sums at fixed points of $S^1$-actions on $S^6$, $\mathbb{CP}^3$, $Z_1$, and $Z_2$ (and these with opposite orientations.)
+We proceed by showing that fixed points of $M$ with the largest weight can be successively removed via connected sums at fixed points of $S^1$-actions on $S^6$, $\mathbb{CP}^3$, $Z_1$, and $Z_2$ (as well as these manifolds with opposite orientations).

-Quotienting out by the subgroup that acts trivially, we may assume that the action is effective.
-Let $l$ be the biggest weight; $l=\max\{w_{p,i} \, | \, 1 \leq i \leq 3, p \in M^{S^1}\}$.
-If $l=1$, then these theorems follow from Lemma \ref{l213}, in which we use $S^6$ for an equivariant connected sum; in terms of the operations in Theorem \ref{t12}, this corresponds to Operation (1).
+By quotienting out by the subgroup that acts trivially, we may assume that the action is effective.
+Let $l$ be the largest weight, that is,

+If $l=1$ or $l=2$, then both Theorems \ref{t11} and \ref{t12} follow from Lemma \ref{l51}, where we use $S^6$ for the equivariant connected sum.
+In terms of the operations in Theorem \ref{t12}, this corresponds to Operation (1).